rcpch/playbook.rcpch.tech/docs/principles/open-source.md

 **3) Open source is inherently insecure** - in truth, there is *no inherent difference in security* between open and closed source.
 The terms only relate to codebase visibility: it is down to the people to provide protection.
 Arguably, developing under the mindset your attackers *can* see your code will bake in much higher standards of security practice from the project's beginning.
 Moreover, open-source technologies benefit from larger teams of developers via community contributions, allowing more robust testing and bug identification.

-While both types of software have valid pros and cons, neither is intrinsically more secure.
+While both types of software have valid pros and cons, neither is intrinsically more secure

+### "The source code is an intangible asset which our finance director has valued at 10 million pounds"

+This is simply creative accounting intended to drive up the net worth of an organisation on paper.
+It is not related to any measure of value of the code.
+The most effective way to realise return on investment for software is to provide robust, trusted services around a secure, well-featured open source code-base.